 Considering the information learned from this, what type of program could be suitable for you, the Land, and the communities who live there now?

 All of this, and more, can help provide a CONTEXT for how your program fits within the ecological, historical, and social-cultural identity of the Land where you live.
 It follows a framework presented by David A. Greenwood, an academic who has written about place.
 Greenwood invites us to ask ourselves three questions when relating to “place”: What happened here?
 What is happening here?
 What should happen here?

 These questions are not perfect nor complete, but they have started me on a path of learning that has very much deepened my relationship to the Land where I am currently living.

 I wonder, what questions would you add?
 Or what would you change about the ones I offer?

-These guidelines are part of Caylin’s Nature-rooted Learning Mentorship Package offered through Forest Schooled.
+These guidelines are part of Caylin’s "Design a Nature Program" and "Business AS Nature Connection" Mentorship Packages offered through Forest Schooled.